DynamicsAndNeuralSystems/DevelopingMouse/README.md

 Data analysis is here; code for the simple physical model is in [this repo](https://github.com/NeuralSystemsAndSignals/DevelopmentalExpressionModeling).

 Data was taken from the Allen Institute's [Developing Mouse Brain Atlas](https://developingmouse.brain-map.org/) using python scripts that call the [AllenSDK](https://allensdk.readthedocs.io/) (in `DataRendering`).
+The retrieved data fills the `Data/API` directory.
+Detailed steps as follow:
+* Download Allen API package by `pip install allensdk`
+* Run `download_devmouse_unionizes.py` to retrieve gene expression data at structure level
+* Run `structures.py` to download structure information
+* Run `getBrainDivision.py` to download major brain division info (forebrain, midbrain and hindbrain) and ID of their descendants; data saved in `structure_F.csv`, `structure_M.csv`,`structure_H.csv`,`structure_F_descendant_ID.csv`,`structure_M_descendant_ID.csv`,`structure_H_descendant_ID.csv`

 Processed data is available from [this figshare repository](https://figshare.com/projects/Developing_Mouse/64328), and can be downloaded to reproduce the results presented in our paper (using the functions outlined below).
+Please save them to the "Matlab_variables" folder.

 Before running analyses, add all repository paths using `startup`.